joekndy/MarqueeText/README.md

 # MarqueeText

-A SwiftUI Marquee or "scrolling text" efect found in Apple native apps.
+A SwiftUI Marquee or "scrolling text" effect found in Apple native apps.
 For when one line isn't enough, but two is just too much 😉

 ![MarqueeText Demo](readme/demo.gif)